 Shorter Travel Time

-3 Services With 2 Seperate Operators
+3 Services With 2 Separate Operators

 The Domestic service will consist of stations within Malaysia only, from Kuala Lumpur to Iskandar Puteri stations.
 Having 2 different OpCos will allow the HSR to better cater to the different needs of their passenger profiles.
 OpCo Domestic will also give Malaysia more flexibility to regulate its own internal service.
 The Express and Shuttle service will be given scheduling and operational priority over the Domestic Service.